jstormes/MfgRteCalc/README.md

 * Factory Management - Tool Station, Factory Availability, TBD
 * Inventory - Consumables/product on hand  (May need to keep "inventory" separate from "consumables")
 * Consumables - materials consumed in the manufacturing process.
 Must be included in COGS.
+* Outsourced work - Work or assembles done outside the company.

 ## Routing